Old University of Leuven: Archives

-The rich archives of the old University of Leuven, after its suppression by the law of the French Republic, so as all the other Universities of the French Republic, were transferred to a "Commission in charge of the management of the goods of the abolished university in Leuven", set up in 1797 and active until 1813.
+The rich archives of the old University of Leuven, after its suppression by the law of the French Republic, so as all the other universities of the French Republic, were transferred to a "Commission in charge of the management of the goods of the abolished university in Leuven", set up in 1797 and active until 1813.
 They passed to the National Archives of the United Kingdom of the Netherlands and ultimately to the National Archives of Belgium.

-Although the archives of the old University of Leuven have been recognized as world heritage by UNESCO, until today there is no complete history of the old University of Leuven.
+Although the archives of the old University of Leuven have been recognized as world heritage by inclusion on the Memory of the World International Register by UNESCO, until today there is no complete history of the old University of Leuven.

 List of colleges

 Chronological list of colleges by foundation, the oldest 4 (Castle/Pork/Lely and Faulcon) were considered as Grand College. in the early 18th century there were 18 colleges.